ariecattan/SciCo/README.md

 ```

 Install all dependencies using `pip install -r requirements.txt`. \
-Install `pytorch lightning` from source in [this](https://github.com/PyTorchLightning/pytorch-lightning/) repo.

 We provide the code for training the baseline models, Pipeline and Multiclass.